 Breaking Out of the Box 4: Wales - A Diverse Arts Scene?
 Friday 16th February 2018, Theatr Clwyd

-This access symposium is hosted in partnership between Taking Flight Theatre Company, hynt and Theatr Clwyd.
-The event will bring together theatres, arts centres, performers, producers, companies and other creative professionals working across the performing arts to discuss how the arts scene in Wales can become more accessible and diverse.
+This access symposium was hosted in partnership between Taking Flight Theatre Company, hynt and Theatr Clwyd.
+The event brought together theatres, arts centres, performers, producers, companies and other creative professionals working across the performing arts to discuss how the arts scene in Wales could become more accessible and diverse.

-The symposium will feature a number of key note speakers including Jamie Beddard (Diverse City), Michele Taylor (Director for Change at Ramps on the Moon) and Dr Emily Garside who will give a presentation and put forward a provocation.
-Following each speaker there will be an open space where further questions can be debated in smaller break out groups.
-There will also be sessions on accessible marketing materials (tactile model boxes and audio / BSL flyers) and Running an Accessible Rehearsal Room.
+The symposium featured a number of key note speakers including Jamie Beddard (Diverse City), Michele Taylor (Director for Change at Ramps on the Moon) and Dr Emily Garside who gave a presentation and put forward a provocation.
+Following each speaker there was an open space where further questions were debated in smaller break out groups.
+There were also sessions on accessible marketing materials (tactile model boxes and audio / BSL flyers) and Running an Accessible Rehearsal Room.